riselocalswfl/Rise-Local-open-beta/replit.md

 - **Frontend State Management**: TanStack Query manages server state, React hooks handle local UI state, and React Context with localStorage persists the shopping cart.
 Wouter is used for client-side routing.
 - **Backend**: Express.js with TypeScript provides a RESTful API.
 - **Data Storage**: PostgreSQL, accessed via Neon's serverless driver, uses Drizzle ORM for type-safe queries and schema management.
 - **Authentication**: Replit Auth via OIDC with sessions stored in PostgreSQL.
 Role-based access includes `buyer`, `vendor`, and `admin`.
-The marketplace is fully browsable without authentication; a non-intrusive `SignupBanner` encourages account creation for account-specific actions.
+All pages require authentication except `/auth`.
+The `AuthBoundary` component wraps the entire router to enforce login, redirecting unauthenticated users to `/auth`.
+Return URLs are stored in sessionStorage for post-login redirect.
 - **Unified Vendor Architecture**: All vendor types (shop, dine, service) use a single `vendors` table with a `vendorType` field and a `capabilities` JSON field, enabling polymorphic behavior.
 Products, menu items, and service offerings link to this unified `vendors` table.
 - **Simplified Authentication & Onboarding**: Streamlined signup routes users based on `intended_role` query parameter to a universal `/onboarding` flow, guiding all vendor types through business profile creation with self-selection of `vendorType` and auto-setting of initial capabilities.
 An auto-save system creates draft profiles.
 - **3-Step User Onboarding Flow**: New users follow a minimal 3-screen onboarding: (1) `/auth` - minimal auth page with no footer, (2) `/welcome` - welcome message with Continue button (has footer), (3) `/discover` - main app home (has footer).
 Onboarding completion is tracked via `onboardingComplete` field in users table.
 Returning users skip `/welcome` and go directly to `/discover`.